Elias Ashmole: Solicitor, royalist and freemason

 After the surrender of Worcester to the Parliamentary Forces in July 1646, he retired to Cheshire.
 Passing through Lichfield on his way there, he learnt that his mother had died just three weeks before from the plague.
 During this period, he was admitted as a freemason.
 His diary entry for 16 October 1646 reads in part: "I was made a Free Mason at Warrington in Lancashire, with Coll: Henry Mainwaring of Karincham [Kermincham] in Cheshire."
-Although there is only one other mention of masonic activity in his diary he seems to have remained in good standing and well-connected with the fraternity as he was still attending meetings in 1682.
+Although there is only one other mention of masonic activity in his diary, he seems to have remained in good standing and well connected with the fraternity as he was still attending meetings in 1682.
 On 10 March that year he wrote: "About 5 H: P.M.
-I received a Sumons [sic] to appeare at a Lodge to held the next day, at Masons Hall London."
+I received a Sumons [sic] to appeare at a Lodge to [be] held the next day, at Masons Hall London."
 The following day, 11 March 1682, he wrote: "Accordingly, I went ...
 I was the Senior Fellow among them (it being 35 yeares since I was admitted) ...
 We all dyned at the halfe Moone Taverne in Cheapeside, at a Noble Dinner prepaired at the charge of the New-accepted Masons."
-Ashmole's notes are one of the earliest references to Freemasonry known in England, but apart from these entries in his autobiographical notes, there are no further details about Ashmole's involvement.
+Ashmole's notes are one of the earliest references to Freemasonry known in England, but apart from these entries in his autobiographical notes, there are no further details about his involvement.